logzio/jmx2graphite/README.md

 This lib can also get the metrics from MBean Platform instead of jolokia.
 In order to do so, we need to run inside the JVM.
 - First, get the java agent jar from the releases page
 - Modify your app JVM arguments and add the following:  java -javaagent:/path/to/jmx2graphite-1.1.0-javaagent.jar=GRAPHITE_HOSTNAME=graphite.host;SERVICE_NAME=Myservice ...
-- The parameters are key-value pairs, in the format of key=value;key=value;...
+- The parameters are key-value pairs, in the format of key=value;key=value;... or key=value,key=value,...
 - The parameters names and functions are exactly as described in Environment Variables section.
 (Except no need to specify JOLOKIA_URL of course)
 - The javaagent.jar is an "Uber-Jar" that shades all of its dependencies inside, to prevent class collisions
 - For example: java -javaagent:/opt/jmx2graphite-1.1.0-javaagent.jar=GRAPHITE_HOSTNAME=graphite.example.com;SERVICE_NAME=PROD.MyAwesomeCategory example.jar